 - Customer service: It’s entirely in English.
 So if you don’t want to deal with normal Italian customer service (AKA: impatient employees who speak very bad English) in case your train is significantly delayed, or if you want to change your reservation, then the couple dollars you pay as a booking fee for Omio or ItaliaRail will be worth your money.
 (Trust me.
 I’ve interacted with a lot of Italian train station workers.
 The customer is never right, and patience is in short supply even when you speak Italian or are Italian.
 This is guaranteed to be simpler.)

-- Free Upgrades: Certain departures on ItaliaRail have a little flag saying “free upgrade!” to Premium or Business Class.
-The same discount and upgrade are often available from TrenItalia – but it’s not nearly as easy to find.
-(TrenItalia just lists the lowest price available for each departure, without flagging whether that price includes a seat upgrade.
+- Free Upgrades (kind of): Certain departures on ItaliaRail have a little flag saying “free upgrade!” to Premium or Business Class.
+The same discount and upgrade are almost always available from Omio or TrenItalia – but they’re not as easy to find.
+(TrenItalia and Omio both just list the lowest price available for each departure, without flagging whether that price includes a seat upgrade.
 So you think you’re comparing apples to apples, but you’re not.
 You have to click on each train to see what kind of seat is quoted as the main price, which can get tedious when there are departures every few minutes.)

 You have to change the currency from the homepage before selecting any tickets to buy, because changing the currency will clear your cart.
-It’s in the upper right hand corner on the ItaliaRail website.
+(It’s in the upper right hand corner on the ItaliaRail website.
 The default is USD for ItaliaRail, but remember to change it to Euro if you’re doing comparison shopping with the other sites!)

-But I have been to the lounge and it was perfectly nice with free drinks and snacks, fluent English speakers to answer any questions, and better Wi-Fi than in the rest of the station (the one benefits, in my eyes).
+But I have been to the ItaliaRail lounge at Roma Termini.
+It was perfectly nice with free drinks and snacks, fluent English speakers to answer any questions, and better Wi-Fi than in the rest of the station (the biggest benefit to the lounge, in my eyes).

-Be warned though – it was almost a kilometer (half a mile) away from the main station area!
+Be warned though – the ItaliaRail lounge is almost a kilometer (half a mile!) away from the main station area!
 So it’s not useful if you show up at the front of the station and only have a few minutes before your train.
 If you do plan to use the lounge, you can enter the station at Via Giolitti 60 (give a taxi driver that address) and you’ll be right next to it.

 What You Pay for The Convenience:

-I’ve done a lot of comparison shopping, and sometimes ItaliaRail is slightly cheaper than TrenItalia, but it usually costs the same or just slightly more.
+I’ve done a lot of comparison shopping, and found that occasionally ItaliaRail is slightly cheaper than TrenItalia, but honestly, it usually costs the same or just slightly more.

 - There’s no security line to go through, so there’s no reason to get to the station much more than 30 minutes early.